 The Twinning partners should be enabled to meet in order to prepare jointly the Twinning work plan and budget.
 This preparation should be undertaken swiftly after the outcome of the selection so that the Twinning project can start without undue delay and so that the needed Twinning expertise can be delivered at a moment when the Beneficiary administration indeed requires the Twinning input.
+It is suggested a minimum of three trips to the BC in order to maximise the preparation phase of the project in close cooperation with the BA.
 Twinning preparatory costs can therefore be reimbursed under the following cumulative conditions:

-Only costs incurred by the designated main and junior partner MS Project Leaders and/or RTA (no other experts authorised) can be reimbursed
+(1): Only costs incurred by the designated MS Project Leader, the junior MS Project Leader (if any) and/or the RTA (no other experts authorised) can be reimbursed.

-A. For IPA: Preparatory costs can be reimbursed for a period of maximum six months starting as from the date of the official notification of selection up to the submission of the final draft Twinning Contract for Steering Committee consultation at Commission Headquarters.
+A. Under IPA: Preparatory costs can be reimbursed for a period of maximum four months starting as from the date of the official notification of selection up to the submission of the final draft Twinning Contract for Steering Committee consultation at Commission Headquarters.

-B. For ENPI: Preparatory costs can be reimbursed when incurred within a period of maximum six months starting as from the date of the official notification of selection up to the signature of the Twinning Contract.
-The time span between the reception date of the first consolidated draft contract in Brussels and the date of dispatch of the first consolidated reply by Brussels services is excluded from this six months period.
+B. Under ENPI: Preparatory costs can be reimbursed when incurred within a period of maximum five months starting as from the date of the official notification of selection up to the signature of the Twinning Contract.
+The time span between the reception date of the first consolidated draft contract in Brussels and the date of dispatch of the first consolidated reply by Brussels and the EU Delegation services is excluded from this five months period.